 Be nice.
 Or else.

-Joined about 4 years ago via an invitation from Seyi O.
+Joined over 4 years ago via an invitation from Seyi O.

 First, I'll say the new app looks clean.
 A definite improvement.

 But... and I may be being too critical.
 Google's Material Design ostensibly draws the bulk of its inspiration from the real world -- materials like cards, motions mimicking those governed by the laws of physics, etc. And yet they make some odd choices in their interfaces that, I think, work against the models they're trying to create.